10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Change in fair value of Forward Purchase Agreement

-Change in fair value of Forward Purchase Agreement consists of fluctuations in the deemed value of an agreement between the Company and the Sponsor facilitating future purchases of the Company’s stock by the Sponsor based on a simulation model.
+Change in fair value of Forward Purchase Agreement consists of fluctuations in the deemed value of an agreement between the Company and a shareholder facilitating future purchases of the Company’s stock based on a simulation model.
+The Company will not have any monetary obligations in connection with the Forward Purchase Agreement.

 Results of Operations

-The following information includes, in Horizon’s opinion, all adjustments necessary to state fairly its results of operations for these periods.
-This data should be read in conjunction with Horizon’s unaudited condensed consolidated financial statements and notes thereto.
+This data should be read in conjunction with Horizon’s unaudited condensed interim consolidated financial statements and notes thereto.
 These results of operations are not necessarily indicative of the future results of operations that may be expected for any future period.

 2024